Semicolonstartingtexts/conversationhubstandards/standards.md

 Ask/Get Info about/Get Info on… if starting a system command gives the phrase following the word info as a system command the same as performing the info gesture to the phrase does

 I’m going/goin’ to my home zone… is always given as a system command, without having to give the command as a system command, and if the user has consented still to the most recent revision of the server provisions takes the user which gives the phrase as a system command to the home zone of the user made by the criteria described in the home gesture, and if the most recent revision of the server’s provisions hasn’t been consented to still by the user if there were provision changes which necessitate new consent relative to the user’s prior consent, or for the first time, if prior consent hasn’t been given for the server provisions, the user notices to look up the Semicolonstartingtexts/ConversationServerStandards repository on GitHub.com, or notices to ask the server about the newest provision changes if the user has consented to the server’s provisions before but hasn’t relative to the newly changed server provisions relevant, and then notices to say I consent to the most recent revision before going to zones

+Share… with/to… both in an offer for the sharing of previously interacted with system talk by a user to another user followed by an approving response by the user which was offered within a minute without the offer to share being rescinded by the offering user does what the share & gestures does for the offered user from the offering user

 Transportation System Commands